agiandoni/quantumMCTS/README.md

 # quantumMCTS
-The scripts and classes used in the devlopment of the MSc thesis "Learning Quantum Games - Monte Carlo Tree Search as an alternative to Quantum Optimization" will soon be available here.
+The scripts and classes used in the development of the MSc thesis "Learning Quantum Games - Monte Carlo Tree Search as an alternative to Quantum Optimization" will soon be available here.